The Lost Computer Art of South America

 Benedit's broader practice mapped natural systems (such as labyrinths for ants, mazes for fish, behavioral diagrams of plants and animals) through the visual language of scientific instrumentation.

 His 1969 plotter prints belong to that same investigation.
-Benedit was also one of the six artists invited to collaborate with engineers at the ORT computer center in Buenos Aires.
+Benedit was also one of the six artists invited to collaborate with engineers at the ORT computer center.
 His works were shown in Arte y Cibernética at Galería Bonino in 1969 and entered the international tour alongside the rest of the group.

 Ernesto Deira (1928–1986)